Ocean County, New Jersey: Politics

-Ocean County is the most Republican county in New Jersey, a state that characteristically votes Democratic.
+In terms of percentage of registered voters, Ocean County is the most Republican county in New Jersey, a state that characteristically votes Democratic.
 In its history, it has failed to support a Republican for president only three times.
-The last Democratic presidential candidate to win Ocean County was Bill Clinton in 1996, who carried the county with a 46% plurality of the vote.
+The last Democratic presidential candidate to win Ocean County was Bill Clinton in 1996, who carried the county with 46% of the vote.
 The last Democrat to win a majority in the county was Lyndon Johnson in 1964.
 The only other time it did not back a Republican was in 1912 when it voted for Theodore Roosevelt's Progressive Party with a plurality of the vote.
 In 2024, the county's Republican tilt increased in support of Donald Trump, the best such performance since Reagan's 1984 landslide.

 As of 2024, all of its state legislators, County commissioners, and countywide constitutional officers are Republicans.
 As of October 1, 2021, there were a total of 458,230 registered voters in Ocean County, of whom 171,085 (37.3%) were registered as Republicans, 102,005 (22.3%) were registered as Democrats and 179,085 (39.1%) were registered as unaffiliated.
 There were 6,055 voters (1.3%) registered to other parties.
 Among the county's 2010 Census population, 63.2% were registered to vote, including 82.6% of those ages 18 and over.